Struct mz_persist_client::PersistClient

 Self::open_leased_reader, this handle and its associated capability

-SinceHandle::expire is called.
 Also unlike ReadHandle

-, expire is not
+, the handle is not expired on drop.

-called on drop.
 This is less ergonomic, but useful for “critical” since

 holds which must survive even lease timeouts.